bertreb/pimatic-luftdaten/README.md

-      "sensorId": "Luftdaten ID of the required sensor", "latitude": latitude coordinate of the location you want info for, "longitude": longitude coordinate of the location you want info for, "range": the range within for a sensor is searched, default 1000 meters, "minutes": 60, time between updates
+      "sensorId": "Luftdaten ID of the required sensor", "latitude": latitude coordinate of the location you want info for, "longitude": longitude coordinate of the location you want info for, "radius": the radius in km within for the closest sensor is searched, default 1 km, "minutes": 60, time between updates
     }
 ```
 You need to configure a sensorId or a latitude/longitude/range combination.
-If you use de lat/lon option, make sure the range is not to narrow (no sensors) or to broad (too many sensors in a too broad area).
+If you use de lat/lon option, make sure the range is not to narrow (no sensors) or to broad.
+Too many sensors in a too broad area.
+The device will automaticly search for the closest sensors to get a complete data set.
 In the debug mode you can the number sensor within the specified range.
 Try to get the number of sensors back to 1 by reducing the range.

 * Luftdaten Home Device.